lucascantor/blog.lucascantor.com/src/pages/about.md

 ---
-title: "About"
+title: 'About'
 layout: layouts/base.njk
-permalink: "/about/"
+permalink: '/about/'
-feature_image: "/assets/images/hero.png"
+feature_image: '/assets/images/hero.png'
 excerpt: "I build and maintain modern IT & InfoSec architecture, and I write about all the manual, tedious, and error-prone jobs I've automated out of existence.
 Life's too short, so I'm lazy and proud of it!"
 ---